-Let no one's faith be staggered by the immensity of the things which God has promised to do for mankind.
-Remember that we are now considering what the all-powerful eternal Creator of the universe has promised to do.
-The God who produced life in the first place is abundantly able to reproduce it in order to fulfill his promises.
+Let no one's faith be staggered by the immensity of the things that God has promised to do for mankind.
+Remember, that we are now considering what the all-powerful eternal Creator of the universe has promised to do.
+The God who produced life in the first place is abundantly able to reproduce it in order to fulfill his promise.

 And this restitution is to include the dead as well as the dying.
 It is this that is involved in the Bible teaching of the resurrection.
 This wonderful doctrine of the resurrection from the dead has been made void by the traditional theory that there is no death.
-How could one be raised from the dead unless he were dead?
-How utterly impossible it has been for a confused world to grasp the simple but soul-satisfying hope of restitution while their minds have been blinded by the immortal-soul tradition!
+How could one be raised from the dead unless he was actually dead?
+How utterly impossible it has been for a confused world to grasp the simple but soul-satisfying hope of restitution while their minds have been blinded by the immortal soul tradition!

 But now, thank God, we can see what constitutes salvation; that it means an awakening from the dead and a restoration to life upon the earth.
 The Bible pictures death as being a sleep, from which all are to be awakened, refreshed, in the morning of the new day soon to dawn.
 The divine time clock of the ages already marks the early morning hour; and while the darkness is still dense, the day is rapidly approaching; yea, it is very near.

-Yes, the most interesting part of it all is the fact that these life-giving blessings of restitution are indeed just around the corner.
-And it does not require a super abundance of faith to believe it, either.
+Indeed, the most interesting part of it all is the fact that these life-giving blessings of restitution are just around the corner.
+And it does not require a superabundance of faith to believe it, either.
 The prophets of the Bible have been so accurate in their foretelling of present world conditions-the conditions that were immediately to precede the establishment of God's kingdom-and of the many blessings which already have materialized, many of which would have been considered impossible up to a few years ago, that it is not hard to believe that the same divine power and wisdom that must have guided in giving prophetic utterance to the things which we now accept as realities must also have guided in foretelling the still more wonderful things which lie just ahead.

-Let us then rejoice in the inspiring prospect that is before us; and may the vision of those joys to come enable us to bear patiently the trials of the present.
-The reign of sin and death has been a long and weary night for the world as a whole, yet for each individual the time goes quickly by, and with its passing, each one has laid the foundation of a very valuable lesson.
+Let us then rejoice in the inspiring prospect that is before us; and may the vision of hope for the world as a whole, yet for each individual the time goes quickly by, and with its passing, each one has laid the foundation of a very valuable lesson.
 If now we can realize that the wise and loving Creator has allowed the reign of evil for the very purpose of enhancing our appreciation of him and his laws, we can patiently wait for, and continue to pray for, the ushering in of the new day.

-Let us remember, too, O blessed fact! that those who fall asleep in death while waiting for the divine kingdom to come, either ignorantly waiting or joyfully expecting and praying for it, will not miss the blessings of the new day any more than those who live all the way through the present transition, because all sleeping ones are to be awakened: "Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, and shall come forth."- John 5:28 not obey shall be destroyed in what the Scriptures term "the second death." -Acts 3:23; Rev. 20:13-15
+Let us remember, too, O blessed fact, that those who fall asleep in death while waiting for the divine kingdom to come, either ignorantly waiting or joyfully expecting and praying for it, will not miss the blessings of the new day any more than those who live all the way through the present transition, because all sleeping ones are to be awakened: "Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, And shall come forth."-John 5:28,29